bkbilly/Routario/docs/features.md

 - **Live markers** — all tracked devices appear on an interactive Leaflet map, updated in real time via WebSocket with no page refreshes.
 - **Device sidebar** — sortable list of all devices with live status indicators (online/offline), last-seen time, speed, and ignition state.
-- **Multiple tile layers** — switch between standard street maps, satellite imagery, and hybrid views.
+- **Multiple tile layers** — switch between OpenStreetMap, dark, satellite, hybrid, and ESRI imagery.
-- **Cluster mode** — automatically groups nearby markers when zoomed out to keep the map readable for large fleets.
-- **Follow mode** — the map pans to keep the selected vehicle centred as it moves.
+- **Jump to device** — clicking a device on the sidebar or map flies the view to its current position.

 ---

 ## Trip History & Playback

 - **Date-range picker** — query any time window for any device.
-- **Route playback** — animate the vehicle's path on the map with adjustable speed controls.
+- **Route playback** — animate the vehicle's path on the map with play/pause and a scrub slider.
 - **Trip segmentation** — trips are automatically detected and separated by ignition events.
-Each trip shows start/end address, distance, duration, and max speed.
+Each trip shows start/end time, distance, and duration.
 - **Sensor graph** — plot any sensor attribute (speed, fuel level, temperature, voltage, etc.) over time on an interactive chart.
 - **Raw data table** — browse individual position records with full sensor payloads.
 - **CSV export** — download the full position history for any date range.